Taillan/AWS-3-Tier-App/README.md

 }
 ```

-## 3 - Create the instance module
+## 3 - Create the EC2 instance module

+The EC2 Instance is a web service that provides scalable, resizable, and secure virtual servers in the cloud.

-A simple script is use for user_data to host a simple web page
+We attach a simple script is use for user_data to host a simple web page

 ## 4 - Load Balancer